Fees10 min read·24 June 2026

 Broker fees rarely look expensive in isolation.
 The cheapest broker is the one with the lowest total cost for the way you actually invest, not the one with the lowest advertised fee.

-To compare brokers properly, you need to understand every fee that can affect your returns.
+To compare brokers properly, start by understanding every fee that can affect your returns.

 Trading commissions